Our Founder's Story

 We incorporated as the “Ontario Musicians Co-operative Inc.” or OMCI, in March 2018.
 After initially planning to open membership gradually for September 2018 and accessing help applying for various grant programs to get us started on the process of sharing who we were and what we were doing with the other artists in the area, we were offered an opportunity we couldn’t refuse, to begin our Summer Emerging Artist Program!

 That’s the crazy, wonderful story of how the Co-op became what is underway today.
 Without so much local support, funding, and volunteer time spend from many of our community members, it wouldn’t have been possible to turn this idea into something tangible, actively helping new generation artists build their careers and knowledge of the music industry from day one.
-We're now transitioning into a federal organization - the Canadian Musicians Cooperative - which is exciting and nerve wracking and so full of possibility.
+We're now growing as a national organization - the Canadian Musicians Cooperative - which is exciting and nerve wracking and so full of possibility.

 Expanding the Idea